 For international students the TOEFL is required as is the Test of Spoken English.

 The Graduate Director (Dr. Kathleen Valde email@example.com ) will also answer questions that you have.

 Your Temporary Advisor does not necessarily become your Permanent Advisor.
-You decide during your course of study who you would like to ask to become your committee chair and the two of you discuss your research/thesis/scholarly paper and the classes that you have had with them.
+You decide during your course of study who you would like to ask to become your committee chair and the two of you discuss your plan of study and your thesis or comprehensive exams.

 What is the completion time for the MA degree?

 It is not recommended for students to graduate in fewer than four semesters.
 It is possible to do so, but it requires an enormous commitment of time that many students find intimidating.